vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 does convey the natural language connotation that data becomes unusable past TTL expiry.

-Several recursive resolver packages and their operators currently use stale data for answers in some way, including Akamai (in three different resolver implementations), BIND, Knot, OpenDNS, and Unbound.
+Several recursive resolver operators currently use stale data for answers in some way, including Akamai.
+A number of recursive resolver packages (including BIND, Know, OpenDNS, Unbound) provide options to use stale data.
 Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
 The collective operational experience is that it provides significant benefit with minimal downside.